 Kashu Shankhwar

 When children develop this awareness, they are more likely to express themselves without fear and learn to say “no” when something doesn’t feel right.
-This is why it is essential for parents and caregivers to talk about this topic openly, calmly, and in an age-appropriate way.
+This is why parents and caregivers need to talk about this topic openly, calmly, and in an age-appropriate way.

 What is Good Touch and Bad Touch?